Regional Administration building (City Council) in Ivano-Frankivsk, Ukraine (1988). Modernist, Soviet-era architecture in the former USSR.

 Pioneers Palace

 Pioneers Palace (Palace of Children and Youth) in Kyiv, Ukraine.
-Constructed between 1962 and 1965.
+Completed in 1965.
 Modernist, Soviet-era architecture in the former USSR.

 ‘Gratsiya’ Sports Complex (Tbilisi Quarter)